dosimont/dosimont.github.io/_posts/2015-12-09-tutorial-bsc-suite.markdown

     $ stats bt.B.64.prv -bursts_histo

-This generates a plot, containing a grpah, showing the number of bursts as a function of their duration, and an histogram, showing the percentage of running time as a function of the duration.
+This generates a plot `bt.B.64.bursts.gnuplot`, containing a graph, showing the number of bursts as a function of their duration, and an histogram, showing the percentage of running time as a function of the duration.
+Let's open it using this command:

+    $ gnuplot -p bt.B.64.bursts.gnuplot

-The idea is to select the duration, above which most of the bursts are contained, but whose total running time is not significant, to discard the maximum of cpu bursts without hinder the analysis.
+The idea is to select the duration, below which most of the bursts are contained, but whose total running time is not significant, to discard the maximum of cpu bursts without hinder the analysis.
 In the illustration, whe choose 100 us.
-Now, we put this value in the cluster.xml file:
+We put this value in the cluster.xml file, in the `duration_filter` field:

     <clustering_definition
     use_duration="no"